 Situated right on the Reedy River in a prime downtown location, High Cotton is a real favorite for many reasons.
 Patrons who are familiar with it from visits to Charleston are pleased to find the same quality and service here in Greenville.
 Soaring glass walls and cool, contemporary space make the interior truly inviting.
 Savor an appetizer of seared Hudson Valley foie gras or jumbo lump crab Oscar, then enjoy main courses like sliced venison medallions, butternut squash, buttermilk-brined free range chicken or cornbread-crusted flounder.
 High Cotton also has an outstanding wine list.
 (864-335-4200)

-Unusual seasonal cuisine is the hallmark of this quaint dining room, occupying a refurbished storefront in Greenvile's historic West End.
+Unusual seasonal cuisine is the hallmark of this cozy restaurant, occupying a refurbished storefront in Greenville's historic West End.
 The menu can range pretty far outside a typical diner's comfort zone, but foodies think they've died and gone to heaven.
 AGR's talented kitchen staff use ingredients from regional farms to create memorable offerings like venison with baby Swiss chard, parsnip puree and Cumberland sauce.
 A delightful selection of artisan wines are on hand.
 There's also a small bar at which patrons can dine: a very comfortable place for solo diners.
 (864-232-7665)

 7 Wine Cafe at Northampton Wines